lineality/Online_Voting_Using_One_Time_Pads/README.md

 - cryptography
 - stats in analysis after events

-## Mythology and Coordinated Decsisions
+## Mythology and Coordinated Decisions

 ## Election design and goals: disinformation and distortion
 - can feedback or other mechanisms steer the design and use of coodinated-decision-events (selections) to constructive tasks